An Optimal Algorithm for Finding Champions in Tournament Graphs: Experiments

+In our experiments, we replicate the full multi-stage pipeline proposed by Nogueira~\etal{} and we apply the proposed algorithms in the last stage of the pipeline, i.e., top-$30$ re-ranking.
+In particular, given a query and the set of its top-$30$ passages, each algorithm drives the identification of the champions deciding which pairs of passages to compare using the ML model.
+The objective is to retrieve the top passages by reducing the number of pairwise inferences, i.e., arc lookups, performed by the duoBERT models.

-We assess the performance of Algorithms~\ref{bf:alg:pseudocode} and \ref{batched:pseudocode} in terms of number of comparisons and time required by the model to compute the solution.
+We assess the proposed algorithms by measuring the number of comparisons and the time spent by the ML model to perform all inferences.
 For fairness, even if our contribution does not regard the effectiveness of the model, we also report the Recall@$k$ metric assessing the fraction of relevant documents captured within the top-$k$ results.

-\subsubsection{Testing details}
+\subsubsection{Testing Details}

 The tests were performed on a machine with sixteen Intel Xeon E5-2630 cores clocked at 2.40GHz, 192GiB RAM, equipped with a NVIDIA TITAN Xp GPU.
 The GPU has been used to run the monoBERT and duoBERT models.